Venthe/gitea-helm-chart/docs/ha-setup.md

 ## In-memory cache

-Hence, a `redis` instance is required for the in-memory cache.
+A `redis` instance is required for the in-memory cache.
 Two options exist:

 - `redis`
 - `redis-cluster`

-It is up to you which one to choose and there are many comparisons out there which can help you decide.
+The chart only provides `redis-cluster` as a dependency as this one can be used for both HA and non-HA setups.
-Both support HA for themselves and work well with Gitea.
+You're also welcome to go with `redis` if you prefer or already have a running instance.

-It should be noted that `redis-cluster` support is only available starting with Gitea 1.20.
+It should be noted that `redis-cluster` support is only available starting with Gitea 1.19.2.
 You can also configure an external (managed) `redis` instance to be used.
 To do so, you need to set the following configuration values yourself: